BBeamud/PhyloRecomb/README.md

 * ##### COORDS file

   A BED tab-separated file should be passed with the recombination breakpoints/fragments to be evaluated.
-In the first field    should be the FASTA sequence ID, in the second the position of START of the fragment and in the third field the END of it.
+In the first field    should be the FASTA sequence ID, in the second the START position of the fragment and in the third field the END of it.

   Example: Suppose our sequence name is 3164 the COORDS file would be: